 - A clearly articulated, rigorous curriculum aligned with relevant standards, 21st century skills and Gospel values, implemented through effective instruction

 - A Theology program fully aligned with the United States Conference of Catholic Bishops approved curriculum and supported by the Didache textbook series by the Midwest Theological Forum

-- An opportunity to take Dual Credit courses through a partnership with Campbellsville University
+- An opportunity to take Dual Credit courses through partnerships with Western Kentucky University and Campbellsville University

 - Co-curricular and extra-curricular activities for students to further identify their gifts and talents and to enhance their creative, aesthetic, social/emotional, physical, and spiritual capabilities (Speech, Academic Team, Robotics, Art, Choir, and Theatre)

 - iPads and laptops for classroom use and a school-wide wireless network that allows students to use their personal devices

 - A Media Arts Center equipped with new iMacs for classes such as Computer Graphic Art, Journalism, and Broadcasting

 - Practical money management know-how through Accounting and the Dave Ramsey Financial Peace course in Economics

 - A supportive process for transitioning to higher learning through a full time college and career counselor and optional advanced electives

 - A chance to create and perform in Humanities based programs in art and theatre